TomKrauss/pks-edit/doc/manual/pksedit_ui.md

 - the `toolbar` gives you access to the most common used editing functions such as copying or pasting text or undo.
 You may configure the size of the toolbar buttons or hide them in the [layout settings](configuration.md#layout_options).
 - the `incremental search` field can be used to _search as you type_ text in the current editor document.
 You start incremental search by using the configured shortcut (`Ctrl+Alt+S` by default) and return the focus back to the editing window by pressing the `Escape` key.
 To repeat a search in the incremental search fiel press the `Enter` key.
+  You may switch search direction from forward to backward pressing `Ctrl+Arrow Up` and from backword to forward pressing `Ctrl+Arrow Down`.
 - the `option bar` displays and allows to change the editing options for the active document such as _automatic indenting_ automatic wrapping of text (when a maximum number of columns is reached) or the text selection shape.
 For further details refer to [editing files](editing_files.md#options_affecting_the_editing_of_text).